festline/festline.github.io/_pages/tutorials.md

 <img src='../images/teaser-tutorial.jpg'>

-One of the assignments in the course is to write a tutorial on almost any ML/DS-related topic.
+One of the assignments in the course was to write a tutorial on almost any ML/DS-related topic.
 Here's the result.
 Slack nicks of authors are given with @'s.

 **Spring 2019 session**